JoannaGeorg/NodejsPractice/README.md

 ##### Task 2: Node.js Modules and NPM

 To Do:
-= [ ] Create and import your own modules
+- [x] Create and import your own modules
-- [ ] Use Node.js core modules
+- [x] Use Node.js core modules
-- [ ] Initialise a project using npm
+- [x] Initialise a project using npm
-- [ ] Install and use an npm package
+- [x] Install and use an npm package
-- [ ] Run the application using nodemon
+- [x] Run the application using nodemon